-Memory day in Berlin: 500 protesters despite the ban on the Red City Hall
+Remembrance Day in Berlin: 500 protesters despite the ban at the Red City Hall

-On October 7, 2025, memorial events reminded of the Hamas terrorist attack in Berlin, accompanied by controversial protests.
+On October 7, 2025, commemorative events in Berlin commemorated the Hamas terrorist attack in 2023, accompanied by controversial protests.

-Memory day in Berlin: 500 protesters despite the ban on the Red City Hall
+Remembrance Day in Berlin: 500 protesters despite the ban at the Red City Hall

 On October 7, 2025, a significant commemoration of the Hamas terrorist attack on Israel took place in Berlin.
 On that day, around 500 people gathered at Alexanderplatz despite a ban on a pro-Palestinian demonstration.
 Participants shouted slogans such as “Glory to our Fighters” and “From the River to the Sea,” resulting in scuffles with police that resulted in at least one officer being injured.
 The police had prepared a water cannon as a precaution, but did not initially use it.
 The campaign was originally registered under the title “Stop the genocide” for 150 participants.
 A call on social media led to the initiation of criminal proceedings against the organizers and the police stopped another anti-Israel demonstration near the Oberbaum Bridge on the morning of Remembrance Day.